dmacvicar/awesome-toolbox/README.md

 The following is a list of development tools I either use, or I am keeping an eye on.

+Unlike most "awesome-foo" lists, this is not a list of every library available for a certain platform you can find on Github, but rather a small list of the ones I use or I would pick if starting a new project.

+This means I expect certain attributes like completeness, potential, licensing (eg. avoid GPL'ed libraries, prefer MIT/BSD, then LGPL), documentation, examples, ability to build and package, etc.

 ## Configuration

 - C